haccht/xlogin/README.md

 Some other example templates are in [lib/xlogin/templates](https://github.com/haccht/xlogin/tree/master/lib/xlogin/templates).
 You can just load these built-in templates by adding `require "xlogin/template"` in your script.

-Besides template files, you need to prepare an inventory file `~/.xloginrc` that list all information required to login each devices.
+Beside template files, you should have your own inventory file `~/.xloginrc` that list all information required to login each devices.

 ```
 #hosttype	hostname	uri scheme